 They provide a safe environment where girls who don’t currently play the game can have fun engaging with sport, make new friends, develop fundamental skills, try a variety of sessions and create foundations for a lifelong love of sport.

 For more detailed information about the Wildcats initiative, what is involved and the support you would receive, please download the guidance document below.
-You can apply to run a new Wildcats Centre via this link.
 Information is also shared by @EssexCountyFA on Twitter and by searching for ‘EssexFootball’ on Facebook.